 Community Pharmacy Contractor Registrations

-Here is a list of community pharmacy contractors that have registered to deliver the Smoking Cessation Service (CSV: 330KB).
+Here is a list of community pharmacy contractors that have registered to deliver the Smoking Cessation Service (Excel: 445KB).
 This list will be updated at the beginning of each month.
+The list also indicates any contractors who have deregistered from the service and the date which they will be deleted from the list.

 Claiming for the Smoking Cessation Service